ibm-cloud-docs/speech-to-text/acoustic-models.md

 # Managing custom acoustic models
 {: #manageAcousticModels}

 Acoustic model customization is available only for previous-generation models.
-It is not available for next-generation models.
+It is not available for next-generation and large speech models.
 {: note}

 The customization interface includes the `POST /v1/acoustic_customizations` method for creating a custom acoustic model.
 The interface also includes the `POST /v1/acoustic_customizations/train` method for training a custom model on its latest audio resources.
 For more information, see